 Based on this data, which do you think is the greatest March Madness program ever?

-For members we have an editable Word docx and solutions.
+For members we have an editable Word docx, an Excel sheet of our calculations, and solutions.

 CCSS: 6.RP.1, 6.RP.3, 6.SP.5, 7.RP.3, MP2, MP3

 The perfect Bracket - What are your chances of picking every game?
 How does the change from 64 to 65 to now, 68 teams in the field complicate things?
 How many brackets would you need to fill out to pick every possibility?
 How many reams of paper would you need to print all of those brackets?
 Do the math!